 Four accounts you need in your financial starter kit:

 1. Checking account

-You may have relied on Venmo to send and receive money during college, but you will also want to make sure you have a great checking account backed by the Federal Deposit Insurance Corp. or the National Credit Union Administration.
+You may have relied on Venmo to send and receive money during college, but you will also want to make sure you have a high yield checking account backed by the Federal Deposit Insurance Corp. or the National Credit Union Administration.
 A checking account will serve as a clearinghouse for money coming in (your paycheck) and money going out (your bills).